 The following opportunities are available for students.
 Students may not earn more than a combined total of one credit as a Library Assistant, Teacher Assistant, Office Assistant, Maintenance Assistant, or any combination of these positions.

-For more information, please contact the Career Learning Department.
+For more information, please contact your counselor.